12 May 2023

 * * * *

-I was curious to find out how she herself was doing and what her plans were now that she didn’t have to worry about her daughters--they could go wherever and whenever they wished.
+I was curious to find out how she herself was doing and what her plans were now that she need not worry about her daughters--they could go wherever and whenever they wished.
 With no other family obligations, why didn’t she go back home?

 “They say home is where your heart is: my heart remains in Switzerland.
 But it is too late to go back.
 I went away when I was 27—I have no friends or family left there.
 Through the years, I have become estranged from them.
 I have no savings, and at 57, I won’t be able to find a job anymore.
 I am not familiar with the new hairdressing technologies, and my Swiss canton is very conservative.